lxsmnsyc/the-fighting-game/docs/game.md

 - A boss spends `BOSS_BUDGET_MULTIPLIER` (1.5) times the budget and gets as many abilities as the player is due.
 Its first ability decides its aspects, and all of them bias its cards.
+- A boss only takes cards whose aspects all belong to its abilities.
+Universal cards fit any boss.
+A boss leaves a slot empty rather than take a card that does not help it.

 ## Modes